Biden administration sets Senate Nord Stream 2 briefing after pushback on sanctions waivers

 A Risch aide said the committee had asked for a staff-level briefing after the Nord Stream decision was announced and the administration had agreed.
 He said it would take place on Monday, but they did not yet have details on who would be speaking.

-Senator Bob Menendez, chairman of the foreign relations panel, also opposed the decision to waive the sanctions.
-He said on Wednesday after the announcement that he expected to hear “very soon” about the administration’s plans moving forward.
+Senator Bob Menendez, a Democrat and chairman of the foreign relations panel, also opposed the decision to waive the sanctions, which had been placed on the pipeline project on concerns it would strengthen Putin’s economic leverage in Europe.
+Menendez said on Wednesday after the announcement that he expected to hear “very soon” about the administration’s plans moving forward.

+Senator Kevin Cramer and about a dozen of his fellow Republican senators said they would introduce legislation on Thursday to reinstate sanctions on Nord Stream 2 AG and its corporate officers.

 Our Standards: The Thomson Reuters Trust Principles.